 - The Eleven-Day Empire, from the Doctor Who Expanded Universe, was created from the 'missing' days between 3 and 13 September 1752.

 - The entire plot of Stephen King's short story The Langoliers from Four Past Midnight.
 Several people wake up on an airplane mid-flight to find themselves all alone in the world and trapped in a sort of garbage space between days, where the entire world is erased and created anew.

 - A rare non-magical examples occurs in Kim Stanley Robinson's Red Mars Trilogy: on Mars, the day is 40 minutes longer than on Earth, and they deal with it by freezing the clock each night at midnight.
-The 40 minutes becomes a sort of free time, a time that is considered not to really count.
+The 40 minutes becomes a sort of free time, a time that is considered to not really count.

 - The same series also has "Paladin of the Lost Hour", where there's a secret hour contained in a pocketwatch and only revealed to one person at a time, but it's a borderline example since the hour never actually occurs (if it did, the world would end).

 - Stargate SG-1 had the main characters effectively experience one of these.
 They were on a planet where people were linked into a computer system.
 Every so often, the computer would "pause" everyone.
 During this time, the team walked around while the population was frozen.